 Adult emergencies can be treated at the A&E section of any hospital, but they will only actually treat truly urgent or painful cases – most of the time you will be handed some painkillers and advised to make a follow up appointment.

 If what you are after is a bit more than just some sparkle, then you should probably be looking at one of the private dental clinics.
-Finding these isn’t difficult.
-You can find a lot of them online at Dental Departure.

-In addition, just about every local shopping mall has a clinic, and you can find clusters of clinics in the larger medical centres such as Novena Medical Centre and Camden Medical Clinic off Orchard Road.
+In addition, just about every local shopping mall has a clinic, and you can find clusters of clinics in the larger medical centres such as Novena Medical Centre and Camden Medical Clinic on Orchard Road.

 The MOH (Ministry of Health) and Singapore Dental Council even have a search portal of all registered dentists in Singapore with listed fees (for those who have opted for inclusion).